A Practical Georgia Itinerary for 7–10 Days (the country!)

 Time spent here: 1–2 hours

 First, drive about an hour from Borjomi to Rabati.
-Rabati Fortress’ location close to the near the Turkish borders has sure rubbed off on it.
+Rabati Fortress’ location close to the Turkish borders has surely rubbed off on it.
 It's got a whole different vibe going on compared to the rest of Georgia, and I mean that in a good way.
 With its unmistakable Muslim and Ottoman feel, it's like a delightful fusion of cultures... or is it the lack of Georgia-ness that I actually liked?

 Sure, the interior might not be worth writing home about, but who cares when you have the exterior and the stunning gardens to soak in?
 The view from the towers is worth every step.
 You'll stare over a sea of golden roofs and the charming walled city, painting a scene that will make you truly appreciate the beauty of this place.
 And maybe make you want to travel to Turkey asap.

 There’s even a restaurant right inside the fortress and it was good!
-How about that, a place I have nothing bad to say about.
+How about that, a place I have nothing bad to say about?
 Not a common occurrence in Georgia.

 Day 5, stop 2: Vardzia cave city